ConEmu/ConEmu.github.io/en/SettingsAppearance.md

 #### Enhance progressbars and scrollbars  {#id2289}
 Enhance appearance of progressbars and scrollbars

-#### Desktop mode  {#id1571}
-Act as a part of Windows Desktop This was created for Windows XP, where ConEmu may go on the Desktop (sort of ‘live background’).

-#### Always on top  {#id1572}
-Places the ConEmu window above all non-topmost windows.
-The window maintains its topmost position even when it is deactivated

 #### Show balloon help tooltips  {#id2592}
 Don't like tooltips in settings dialog?
 Disable this feature.